 #4 Personal Communication Style

 The personal communicator uses emotion and connection to understand the world around them.
-They value assessing how their co-workers think, feel and what they are motivated by.
+They value assessing how their co-workers think and feel and what they are motivated by.

 These people often prefer to have personal relationships with the people they work with in order to gauge what they are thinking.